rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 ![2018-07-06 4 23 38](https://user-images.githubusercontent.com/39897681/42373904-3b18f19e-8151-11e8-8475-1718fabaa610.png)

 While there will be multiple methods to gather and input personal data of borrowers either sourced from open APIs or through third party data providers, we have currently implemented our prototype so that Borrowers directly input their personal data.
-A Borrower can freely input key-value pairs for test purposes (e.g. income-$50,000; age-26; gender-male; existing debt-$10,000).
+A Borrower can freely input key-value pairs for test purposes (e.g. Income-$50,000; Age-34; Credit Score-3; Existing Debt-$20,000; Monthly Credit Card Usage-$2,000).
 Click the **Add** button to add new personal data fields to input and make sure to click the **Save** button at the bottom once all inputs are complete.
 Such registered data gets recorded on the local drive, not on the blockchain.

 ![2018-07-06 4 26 25](https://user-images.githubusercontent.com/39897681/42373970-6cd07f68-8151-11e8-94cb-847c8a5486f7.png)